 Community Advocates Inc is located in Milwaukee, WI.
 The organization was established in 1979.
 According to its NTEE Classification (P20) the organization is classified as: Human Service Organizations, under the broad grouping of Human Services and related organizations.
-As of 12/2019, Community Advocates Inc employed 165 individuals.
+As of 12/2022, Community Advocates Inc employed 252 individuals.
 This organization is the central organization for a national or regional group of organizations.
+Community Advocates Inc is a 501(c)(3) and as such, is described as a "Charitable or Religous organization or a private foundation" by the IRS.

-For the year ending 12/2019, Community Advocates Inc generated $10.9m in total revenue.
-This represents relatively stable growth, over the past 5 years the organization has increased revenue by an average of 0.7% each year.
-All expenses for the organization totaled $10.0m during the year ending 12/2019.
+For the year ending 12/2022, Community Advocates Inc generated $46.1m in total revenue.
+This organization has experienced exceptional growth, as over the past 8 years, it has increased revenue by an average of 20.3% each year .
+All expenses for the organization totaled $45.6m during the year ending 12/2022.
+While expenses have increased by 20.6% per year over the past 8 years.
+They've been increasing with an increasing level of total revenue.
 You can explore the organizations financials more deeply in the financial statements section below.

 Form